Skip to content

 “We need to play better and support each other in the open zone more,” said defenseman Egor Zamula, who was heavily involved in the two goals against with the man advantage.

-The Flyers gave the Capitals five power plays, and although the penalty kill was perfect — it’s ranked third in the NHL (88.5% effective) on the season — the inability to play heavy minutes at five-on-five has impacted the connectivity of the forward lines.
+The Flyers gave the Capitals five power plays, and although the penalty kill was perfect — it’s ranked third in the NHL (88.5% effective) for the season — the inability to play heavy minutes at five-on-five has impacted the connectivity of the forward lines.

 “It’s tough on Torts.
 We’re taking so many penalties, it gets guys out of the flow of the game and he’s trying to get everyone involved.
 That’s on us, we’ve got to be more disciplined and it’s important.
 Last year, a good thing for us was we were disciplined, we played hard whistle to whistle, and so far we’ve been taking way too many penalties.